-Rule 10A- Fluor will implement appropriate technical and organisational measures to enable and facilitate compliance with this Policy in practice.
+Rule 10A - Fluor will implement appropriate technical and organisational measures to enable and facilitate compliance with this Policy in practice.

-Taking into account the state of the art and cost of implementation, and the scope, nature, context and purposes of the processing, Fluor will implement appropriate technical and organizational measures which meet the principles of data protection by design and by default as required by applicable European data protection law.
+Taking into account the state of the art and cost of implementation, and the scope, nature, context and purposes of the processing, Fluor will implement appropriate technical and organizational measures which meet the principles of data protection by design and by default as required by UK data protection law.

-Rule 10B- Fluor will maintain a written record of its processing activities and make that record available to competent Supervisory Authorities on request.
+Rule 10B - Fluor will maintain a written record of its processing activities and make that record available to the ICO on request.